Altium-Designer-addons/scripts-libraries/Scripts - PCB/QuickSilk/README.md

 - For example, clicking on "Component Bodies" with a clearance value of 8 mils will select all designators or comments that are within 8 mils of any component body outline (does not follow actual CAD contours, just overall model bounding rectangle)
 - Clearance mode is always "All Objects"

-## Mass modification of Autopositioned Designators and Configuration of AutoMove Clearance (GUI)
+## Mass Modification and Configuration GUI
 - Accessed by launching `_GUI` or `TweakDesignators` script procedure
 - Moves by a fixed or automatically-determined movement amount toward the owner component.
 Automatic movement works by moving it in the autoposition-derived direction until it hits (with some hard-coded clearance constants) a pad, silkscreen line, component body, etc.